DMnBI/ViBE/models/README.md

 ## Models directory

 This is a directory to save models.
+You can check that models have been downloaded properly using the give MD5 checksum list.
 The pre-trained models could be downloaded through the links as follow:

 **Pre-trained model**